sloria/environs/README.md

 Some values should not be stored in the environment.
 For this use case a commonly used technique is to store the value (e.g., a password) in a file and set the path to that file in an environment variable.
-Use `FileAwareEnv` in place of `Env` and it will automatically check for environment variables with `_FILE` appended.
+Use `FileAwareEnv` in place of `Env` to automatically check for environment variables with the `_FILE` suffix.
 If the file is found, its contents will be read and returned.

 ```python